The best AI product management books in 2026

 Which book for which phase of the product cycle?

 The honest answer to “which one should I read?” depends on the phase your team is currently stuck in.
-This is how the eight titles map onto the Discover, Define, Build, Operate cycle:
+This is how the core titles map onto the Discover, Define, Build, Operate cycle:

 Discover.
 Lipenkova's first part and Nudelman's use-case chapters sharpen the question of whether a problem can tolerate an AI solution at all – the same question our framework asks in AI product discovery: finding problems AI should actually solve.